project-sunbird/sunbird.org-docs/features-documentation/contenteditor.md

     <th style="width:65%;">Screen</th>
   </tr>
   <tr>
-    <td>1. <b>Tool Bar</b>: A collection of several tools available to create content resources <br> 2. <b>Preview</b>: A viewer that allows you see how content will display when published <br> 3. <b>Right Pane</b>: A collection of tabs that allow you to customize defaults for tools from the tool bar, add animation or interactive controls and view information about the slide <br> 4. <b>Working Area</b>: The slide that is currently being worked upon <br>5. <b>Slide Sorter</b>: Use this area to order your slides
+    <td>1. <b>Toolbar</b>: A collection of several tools available to create content resources <br> 2. <b>Preview</b>: A viewer that allows you to see how content will be displayed when published <br> 3. <b>Right Pane</b>: A collection of tabs that allow you to customize defaults for tools from the toolbar, add animation or interactive controls and view information about the slide <br> 4. <b>Working Area</b>: The slide that is currently being worked upon <br>5. <b>Slide Sorter</b>: Use this area to order your slides
     </td>
     <td><img src="features-documentation/images/contenteditor/contenteditor1.png"></td>
   </tr>